joaovictorsilva1/FitTrack/README.md

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ## Technologies:
-HTML5, CSS3, JavaScript e Bootstrap
+HTML5, CSS3, JavaScript,Chart.js e Bootstrap